emzap79/vimgolf-training-bootcamp/README.md

 # About

-Created a little script which lets you practice your favourite challenges offline.
+I've created a little script which lets you practice your favourite challenges offline.
 After saving your session `ZZ`, it'll prompt the amount of keysrokes and leave you with some further options to choose, such as `change challenge`, `rm challenge` or `quit`.